Football: UNT opens C-USA play with lofty goals

 Pushing ahead seems all the more important now after the Mean Green endured a couple of tough weeks.

-UNT lost to rival SMU and Cal in back-to-back road games and is looking for a way to get back on track, especially with a home game against Houston looming next week.
+UNT lost to rival SMU and California in back-to-back road games and is looking for a way to get back on track, especially with a home game against Houston looming next week.

 “We lost a couple in a row, but we are going to keep preparing,” UNT wide receiver Deion Hair-Griffin said.
 “We can’t look back.
 We have to look forward.”